TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 I'm configuring it with a Raspberry Pi Pico and a few DIP-switches.
 I also stole the pass-through idea from the P16-M and used the chip as a "biphase router" of sorts.
 I can configure what input port is used as the input for the DIR, and I can also choose which input port is used for the biphase output.
 This offers a lot of flexibility; for example, I could use my project to receive from the Ultranet port and at the same time send audio over the fiber link!

-This chip was really a no-brainer compared to the PLL1707 that I used before; it adds easier decoding, biphase routing, clocks, etc., for a few cents more.
-Massive boost in flexibility for the system!
+This chip was really a no-brainer compared to the PLL1707 that I used before, since for a few cents more, it adds easier decoding, biphase routing, clocks, etc. Massive boost in flexibility for the system!

 ## HDL redesign
 ### Receiver